 I was left with no choice, I had to disrupt the status quo and I had to do it quickly.

-I invited all 600 staff to the local theatre.
-I presented them with a compelling vision and strategy for the business whilst making our current position perfectly clear.
+They were presented with a compelling vision and strategy for the business, whilst making our current position perfectly clear.

-I explained the seriousness of the ‘Yes But’ culture I had witnessed and how it was crippling the operation.
+I explained how the ‘Yes But’ culture was crippling the business